Home / Resume / Healthcare / CNA Resume

 Leaving out documentation systems

-PointClickCare, Epic, Cerner, and MatrixCare are the EHR systems CNAs use daily.
-If you have experience with any of these, list them by name.
+PointClickCare, MEDITECH, and Epic Systems are the EHR systems CNAs use daily for vital signs and intake and output (I&O) documentation.
+List by name any you have used.
 Facilities often filter applicants based on their current system.

 5